Lokan-Gahir/LANDING-PAGE/README.md

 # CodSoft-LEVEL-1-TASK-2-LANDING-PAGE
+Learn how to design a professional and responsive travel website landing page with HTML and CSS in this step-by-step tutorial.
 A landing page is an ideal web development project for beginners.
 It requires basic knowledge of HTML and CSS.
-Through this project,
+Through this project